 There is a market for recycled copper wire.
 Metal recycling and salvage companies across the province buy old copper wire and send it for re-refining or smelting.
 Recycling means less new material is needed for manufacturing and at the same time, it means less copper is being dumped into our landfills.

 However, some of the old copper wire is covered in insulation which must be removed before the copper wire can be recycled.
 The insulation can be safely removed by a wire stripping machine or granulated by copper wire granulator.

 Copper and copper alloy objects which are not recycled may otherwise be discarded in holes in the ground which is called landfill.
 These holes are hastily being filled up and, as they become rarer, landfill becomes a very costly option for waste disposal.

 B. Environmental Protection

 During mining and refining of copper, dust and waste gases such as sulphur dioxide are formed which may have an injurious effect on the environment.
-But by recycling scrape coppper wire with mechanical process, there is nearly no harmful gas emitted.
+But by using wire recycling machine, there is nearly no harmful gas emitted.

 C. Energy Saving

 In order to extract copper from copper ore the energy required is roughly 100GJ/tonne.
 Recycling copper uses much fewer energy, about 10GJ/tonne, which is only 10% of the energy required for extraction.
 This energy saving leads to the upkeep of valuable reserves of oil, gas or coal and decreases the amount of CO2 released into the atmosphere.